 2. Have any minor dings or dents repaired

 Anyone looking at buying a second-hand car, particularly a dealer, will see any damage and immediately start working out how much it’s going to cost them to repair it.
 They will then start deducting money from the amount they might have been willing to pay for the car.
-Philip Nothard from car valuation service CAP said: “If you’re selling a car for £2000 it’s probably not worth spending £100 on SMART (Small and Medium Area Repair Technology) repairs.
+Car valuation service CAP said: “If you’re selling a car for £2000 it’s probably not worth spending £100 on SMART (Small and Medium Area Repair Technology) repairs.
 If you’re selling it for £8-9000 it definitely is worthwhile.
 I think more often than not, SMART repairs will pay for themselves.”

 3. Get the paperwork in order

 When you sell a used car, serious buyers will want to know how it’s been looked after during its lifetime.
 To this end make sure you’ve got the service book and ensure that garages fill it in, even if the car is no longer maintained by a franchised dealer.
 Also keep all accompanying invoices for work carried out, as well as old MOT certificates.
-Kwik Fit says nearly half of all used car buyers will ignore a car without a full service history, according to research it carried out in September 2014.
-And if it doesn’t have a history, the same report claimed buyers can expect to knock around 20 per cent off the price.

 4. Have it serviced

 For the buyer, taking a used car to the garage for a service can be a voyage into the unknown.
 Removing that uncertainty by having a service and MOT done before selling your car, if they’re due soon, can help you make more money.
-Rupert Pontin said: “There are an increasing number of used cars on the market at the moment so dealers can afford to be more picky.
-The more boxes a car ticks, the more money it’ll be worth.”

 5. Find anything that came with the car